AkshathaHolla91/CarND-Behavioral-Cloning-P3/writeup_report.md

 x= (x/255.0) - 0.5 to normalize the data in the range 0.5 to -0.5

 #### 2. Attempts to reduce overfitting in the model

+As suggested in the earlier review the various methods avaiable for reducing overfitting were adding dropouts , L2 regularization etc. Here I chose to include 2 dropout layers with dropout probabibilty of 0.4 after the first  fully connected layer and the other one with a dropout probability of 0.6 after the second fully connected layer to reduce the effects of slight overfitting observed in the model.
+This resulted in smoother loss curves and also better performance of the car in the simulation with very less sudden deviations.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.